 She also saw the passing of the skiff, the sails were unfamiliar, but the face she knew.
 Even so, she paid no mind to it, then she turned to her side and thought about the other boy instead.

-She then dragged her fingertips quietly forward until finally they had made contact with a crooked body.
+She then dragged her fingertips quietly forward until finally, they had contacted a crooked body.

 “It is not a dream” She thought.
 “But I do not know this man”.
 She pricked herself again and again – for sometimes she would wake in a dream and would wander off in another.